MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/analyze-your-apps-usage-in-developer-portal.md

  ### App dashboard

-   The **My App dashboard** shows you the latest R28 (Rolling 28 days) data for each of the metrics under the previous four categories, and the Month over Month change.
+   The **My App dashboard** table shows you the latest R30 (Rolling 30 days) data for each of the metrics under the previous four categories, and the Month over Month change.
+Use the time picker on the upper right side and select the desired date to view the following:

+* Daily R30 data for the last 75 days.
+* End of month R30 data for up to 12 months.

    You can select each of these **Metric name** to see trends over time.